Apple Pencil won’t charge? – 7 Solutions for both (1st and 2nd Gen)

 Force Restart An iPad With a Top Button

-4. Keep holding the power button until you see the Apple logo
+4. Keep holding the power button until you see the Apple logo.

 2. Remove the Apple Pencil from Bluetooth Devices

-2. Remove Apple Pencil from Bluetooth devices.
+2. Remove the Apple Pencil from your Bluetooth devices.

 Open the Apple Pencil in the iPad's Bluetooth Settings